zomia-bootcamp/local-setup/node.md

 scripts/nvm.sh node
 ```

-**AGAIN, Restart your terminal and navigate back to the installfest directory.**
+**AGAIN, Restart your terminal and navigate back to the local-invironment directory.**

 ### NPM Packages
 Now, we will use Node's associated package manager, `npm`, to download and install some Node